 Bringing home a newly adopted cat or kitten can be a super exciting time.
-It can also be overwhelming, making sure you have considered everything from all the gear you need, to vets and insurance, to litter training and potential cat sitters.
+It can also be overwhelming between making sure you have considered everything, gathering all the gear you need, figuring out vets and insurance, beginning litter training, and finding potential cat sitters.

 With all these important things to think about, trying to be creative and come up with a good name for your new family member can prove a challenge.
-You want to pick something that all family members agree on, and something that won't cause embarrassment when you refer to your cat in front of visitors.
+You want to pick something that all family members agree on, and something that won't require extensive explanations when you refer to your cat in front of others.

 Below are some of our top tips when it comes to figuring out how to name your cat.